httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## TLS-Terminating Proxies

 In this example, there is a TLS-terminating reverse proxy sitting in front of the resource.
 The client does not sign the request but instead uses mutual TLS to make its call.
-The terminating proxy validates the TLS stream and injects a `Client-Cert` header according to {{I-D.ietf-httpbis-client-cert-field}}.
-By signing this header field, a reverse proxy can not only attest to its own validation of the initial request but also authenticate itself to the backend system independently of the client's actions.
+The terminating proxy validates the TLS stream and injects a `Client-Cert` header according to {{I-D.ietf-httpbis-client-cert-field}}, and then applies a signature to this field.
+By signing this header field, a reverse proxy can not only attest to its own validation of the initial request's TLS parameters but also authenticate itself to the backend system independently of the client's actions.

 The client makes the following request to the TLS terminating proxy using mutual TLS:

 ~~~ http-message
 POST /foo?Param=value&pet=Dog HTTP/1.1